“Why don’t you help Mr. Oldfield unload the wagon, Johnny,” said Mr. Cartwell.

 “Y…You cain’t be my pa,” said Johnny in disbelief.
 “My pa’s dead…”

 “Draw, boy…” repeated the gunman.
 “Draw…so I can take back my gun…”

 Johnny felt his knees buckle.
-Now that he was in a tight situation, a situation he’d often daydreamed about, he did not want to be in it.
+Now that he was in a tight situation, a situation he’d often daydreamed about, a showdown, he did not want to be in it.
 He did not want to be in this fight, certainly not against his own pa.

 “I cain’t…” said Johnny in vocal obstinance.
 “I cain’t do it.
 I…I…I cain’t fight you, Pa.”

 “Draw…” commanded the shadowy man.
 “Draw…or I’ll kill the girl.”